The US requires all Americans to file US taxes every year, reporting their worldwide income. This includes Americans living abroad.

 Unfortunately, the exemptions and credits that expats can claim when they file to reduce their US income tax bill such as the Foreign Earned Income Exclusion don’t also exempt them from paying US social security or Medicare taxes.

-The US does have a set of treaties called Totalization Agreements with twenty six other countries to prevent double social security taxation.
+The US does have a set of treaties called Totalization Agreements with thirty other countries to prevent double social security taxation.
 These treaties set out which country expats should pay to (normally depending on how long they will be living in that country for), with contributions counting towards social security payments in both systems.

 Some self-employed expats who don’t live in a country the US has a Totalization Agreement with may benefit from setting up a foreign corporation in a low or no tax jurisdiction which then employs them.
 Once they are employed by a foreign company, they no longer have to pay US social security and Medicare contributions (although this could affect the ability to receive future social security payments, and it would also trigger extra reporting requirements relating to the new company).
 It’s always worth expats consulting an expat tax specialist to ensure that they file in their best long and short term interests.